Black Box Meta-Learning Intrinsic Rewards: Conclusions

 \subsection{Intrinsic Rewards vs Learned Advantages}

 In this section, we consider whether intrinsic rewards are the right component to meta-learn and we discuss some other options.
-Focusing on intrinsic rewards is appealing for at least two reasons: 1) as mentioned in section \ref{sec:Related work}, the use of intrinsic rewards is a well-studied topic in RL and has consistently shown benefits, 2) all standard RL algorithms assume they receive rewards; thus, meta-learned rewards can be directly integrated into any of them while maintaining the algorithm's structure.
+Focusing on intrinsic rewards is appealing for at least two reasons: 1) as mentioned in section \ref{sec:Related work}, the use of intrinsic rewards is a well-studied topic in RL and has consistently shown benefits, 2) all standard RL algorithms assume they receive rewards; thus, meta-learned rewards can be directly integrated into any of them while maintaining their structure.

-As discussed in section \ref{sec:Related work}, it is possible to meta-learn several other parameterizations of the RL objective.
+As discussed in section \ref{sec:Related work}, it is possible to meta-learn several other parameterizations of the reinforcement learning objective.
 In this section, we explore another such parameterization by meta-learning an advantage function.
-Instead of learning to assign partial credit to a transition and its preceding transitions, the network learns to evaluate each transition's goodness independently.
+Instead of learning to assign partial credit to a transition and its preceding transitions, the network learns to evaluate each transition's quality independently.
 This set of experiments also introduces non-parametric variations among environments.
 Results are shown in figure \ref{fig:contra_ventaja_curvas}.

-Both methods exhibit similar qualitative behaviour.
-For the benchmarks considered, using the learned advantage function shows some benefits, which are statistically significant only for ML1-button-press and for the training tasks of ML10.
-While both methods show good generalization when facing parametric variations, they achieve a very low success rate on the test tasks of ML10 (although some performance improvement occurs with updates).
+Both methods exhibit similar qualitative behavior.
+For the considered benchmarks, using the learned advantage function shows some benefits.
+These improvements are statistically significant only for ML1-button-press and for the training tasks of ML10.
+While both methods show good generalization when facing parametric variations, they are unable to maintain their performance when dealing with classes of tasks that differ from those seen during training.
+Even though updates with learned intrinsic rewards and advantages still manage to improve randomly initialized policies in the test tasks of ML10, they lead to considerably lower success rates than those obtained in the training tasks.

+We clarify that we refer to the meta-learned component in this section as an advantage function because of the role its outputs play when computing PPO updates in the inner loop.
+Compared to meta-learning rewards, this approach disregards more of the inner algorithm's structure and is closer to prior work that meta-learned the entire inner objective.
+A meta-learned value function can also be used to directly choose actions; the same meta-learning procedure would work without requiring any changes because the outer updates make no assumptions about how the network's outputs are used in the inner loop.
+In our work, similar flexibility can be seen in the choice of the inner loop algorithm.
+While meta-gradient methods typically use simpler vanilla policy gradient updates in the inner loop, we employ PPO updates without any added complexity or computational cost to the outer loop.